madhuvenkidusamy/ETL-Project/README.md

 ## Project Design

-The objective of the project will focus on social media usage and how it directly relates to happiness in humans.
+The objective of this project is to focus on social media usage and how it directly relates to happiness in humans.

 ## Project Proposal